 Over the years, I’ve tried to recreate them with healthier, gluten-free ingredients so that I can enjoy a cookie after dinner without the inevitable blood sugar crash (and trouble falling asleep).

 One of the easiest changes you can make for your blood sugar is swapping regular rolled oats for steel cut oats in cookies.
 Yes, it’s still dessert.
 But your body will have to work harder to convert the starches into glucose.
-(Another is going with a savory oatmeal recipe instead of dessert!)
+(Another is going with a savory oatmeal recipe or sugar-free granola instead of dessert!)

 What are steel cut oats?